 Since late summer 2018, Lower Merion Township has been making it easier for residents to de-clutter their homes after introducing convenient curbside clothing and electronics recycling.
 Lower Merion was the first community in Pennsylvania to partner with Curb My Clutter, a service that enables residents to easily schedule mostly free* collections of many unwanted items, via text.

-As of early January 2019, four tons of electronics had been collected from Lower Merion homes, along with almost a ton of clothing.
+As of mid-February 2019, about 4.5 tons of electronics had been collected from Lower Merion homes, along with well over a ton of clothing.

 Households are chock-full of unused clothing and electronics.
 These are resources that can be returned to the circular economy rather than kept in closets, drawers and basements.
 While most of these goods are recyclable, the sad fact is that as much as 85 percent end up in a landfill or incinerator.
 Households may benefit from a convenient way to get rid of all this clutter without having to wait for an electronics event or wrangle it to a drop-off location.
 Clearly, households may recycle more with a convenient option.